-Note: The 640R remembers the audio and video input type and processing mode for each individual source input.
+Note: The 650R remembers the audio and video input type and processing mode for each individual source input.
 These are recalled each time a source is selected.

-- 1 Audio input type
+15 Audio input type

-Press this button to toggle between analog or digital (optical/coaxial) input types for the currently selected source input.
+Press this button to select between analogue, digital (optical/coaxial) or HDMI input types as the source of the audio for the currently selected source input.